The page has been translated by Gen AI.

 • Additional allocated disk: /dev/vdb

 1. Click the All Services > Compute > Virtual Server menu.
-Move to the Service Home page of Virtual Server.
+Navigate to the Service Home page of Virtual Server.

 2. Click the Block Storage menu.
-Move to the Block Storage List page.
+Go to the Block Storage List page.

-3. On the Block Storage List page, click the resource to be used by the connection server.
-Move to the Block Storage Details page.
+3. On the Block Storage List page, click the resource to be used on the connected server.
+Navigate to the Block Storage Details page.

 • Switch to root privileges